The following Planning practice note provides comprehensive and up to date legal information covering:

 Adoption under HiA 1980, s 38 is the most common way of creating new highways that are maintainable at the public expense.
 The developer must construct streets to an agreed standard, having secured technical approval of the highway authority to the designs.
 This process takes place in accordance with a legal agreement between the developer and the highway authority.
 The s 38 agreement sets out the obligations of the developer to construct the streets and to maintain them for a set period (normally 12 months).
 Following the satisfactory discharge of these obligations, the new streets are automatically dedicated as public highway and are maintainable at the public expense.

 HiA 1980, s 38(6) gives the highway authority considerable discretion in setting the technical requirements for the new highway.
-The agreement may contain 'such provisions as to the dedication as a highway of any road or way to which the agreement relates, the bearing of the expenses of
+The agreement may contain 'such provisions as to the dedication as a highway of any road or way to which the agreement relates, the bearing of the expenses of the construction, maintenance or improvement of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.